13 Tips for Parenting a Teen with ADHD

 - Be compassionate about your teen's condition.
 Teens (like everyone) dislike being blamed or criticized for their behavior.
 Disorganization and forgetfulness are not purposeful behaviors for teens with ADHD.
 Better to collaborate with your child and his teachers to lessen such experiences.
 There are no excusing behaviors that do have a voluntary component.
 Impulsivity is a basic feature of ADHD; shoplifting or purposefully damaging an item is not.

 - Keep calm.
 Shouting matches rarely accomplish the desired goal.
-Better to adhere to a rational reminder of expected behavior and enforcement of a reasonable (and already agreed upon) penalty.
+While parenting styles may differ, is better to adhere to a rational reminder of expected behavior and enforcement of a reasonable (and already agreed upon) penalty.
 When in doubt, behave like Judge Judy; make your point and move on.